 So you’ve got an LLC or sole proprietor and you’ve been hearing the term “s-corp” being thrown around online as a way to save on taxes?
 But a quick Google search of “should I change my business to an s-corp” quickly revealed that the answer isn’t clear-cut or simple.

 Generic advice on the internet is dangerous for this reason, but the fact that you’re looking for tax strategies is a good sign!
 It means your business has been profitable enough that you’re feeling the pain of paying taxes on all that profit.
 And one way to potentially reduce your the tax burden is to stop paying income taxes on all your business’s profit as a disregarded or pass-through entity.
-(If these terms are unfamiliar to you, read this short post to catch up.)
+(If these terms are unfamiliar to you, read this short article about pass-through entities to catch up.)

 From Disregarded Entity to S-Corp (What Changes and Why)